-Note that the tail index of the radius of the discharge data set is not known a priori. \cite{ref32} reports an estimate of $3.5 \pm 0.5$ considering only the summer months.
+Because we study a true data set, the tail index of the radius of the discharge data set is not known a priori. \cite{ref32} reports an estimate of $3.5 \pm 0.5$ considering only the summer months.
 In our case, the tail index of the trained UExtVAE is of $4.5$.
-It is slightly higher than the value found by \cite{ref32}, which means a less heavy-tail distribution.
+It is slightly higher than the value found by \cite{ref32}, which means a less heavy-tailed distribution.
 Indeed, half of the annual maxima occurs in June, July or August, typically due to heavy summer rain events.
-Thus, we expect the summer months to depict heavier tails than the all-season data set, which is consistent with our experiments.
+Thus, summer months are expected to depict heavier tails than the all-season data set, which is consistent with our findings.